Embedding calculus and grope cobordism of knots: Introduction

-In contrast to the study of spaces $\Map(P,M)$ of maps between topological spaces, which gave rise to numerous techniques of homotopy theory, spaces $\Emb(P,M)$ of smooth embeddings of manifolds seem less tractable from the {homotopy} viewpoint.
-Already at the level of components (isotopy classes of embeddings), often purely {geometric} arguments are used.
+In contrast to the study of spaces $\Map(P,M)$ of maps between topological spaces, which gave rise to numerous techniques of homotopy theory, spaces $\Emb(P,M)$ of smooth embeddings of manifolds seem less tractable from the algebraic viewpoint.
+Here usually purely {geometric} arguments are used, especially at the level of components, that is, for the study of isotopy classes of embeddings.